anandu06dev/ng4StarterKit/README.md

 **» Applying cross-cutting concerns**<br/>

-The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
+The infrastructure layer may include cross-cutting concerns such as logging, caching or security.
 A naive approach to implement this functionality directly usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
 The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

-Other features that are located in the infrastructure layer: *Repository, Logging, Caching, Error, Tracing, Security, Configuration, Tokens, Persistence, Monitoring, Messaging, Crypto, Generators, Translation*.
+Other features that are located in the infrastructure layer: *Repository, Logging, Caching, Error, Tracing, Security, Configuration, Token, Persistence, Monitoring, Messaging, Crypto, Generator, Converter, Date, Translation*.

 # Angular strategies